 - Knowledge and skills development: enhancing artistic and administrative capabilities.

-Up to three choreographers will be selected by an independent panel of local, national and international presenters and dance professionals through an open call for submissions.The program will run July 2017-September 2018.
+Up to three choreographers are selected by an independent panel of local, national and international presenters and dance professionals through an open call for submissions.The program will run July 2017-September 2018.

 While artists are not required to produce a work, it is expected that they will be in creation over the program period and will use the opportunities to support and inform the work, and will share work in progress or a finished piece at the end of the program.